Yandex Cloud

 Management console

-1. In the management console, select the folder you used to create the service account and secret in.
+1. In the management console, select the folder where you created the service account and secret.

 3. Click Create address.

-4. In the Domain field, specify the domain to send emails from. e.g., example.com.
+4. In the Domain field, specify the domain you will use to send emails, e.g., example.com.

-The domain can be of any level.
-You must have permissions to add resource records to the public DNS zone of the specified domain.
-This is required to confirm your right to use it.
+You can use a domain of any level.
+You must have permissions to add resource records to the public DNS zone of the specified domain to verify your domain ownership.

 5. In the Selector field, specify a selector, e.g., tracker_workflow.